 FREE Fall Math Printable

-This next fall math activity is a free printable that is perfect for homework, morning work, or to even place in a review math center.
+This next fall math activity is a free printable that is perfect for homework, morning work, or to place in a review math center.
 This fall activity has the students practicing place value from the thousandths to the ten millions.
 The students identify the place value of the underlined digit to answer a fall-themed riddle.
 Click here to grab this FREE fall-themed math printable from my TeacherspayTeachers store.

 More Fall Math Printables

 I also sneak some differentiation and rigor into my fall math activities with these themed math tasks.
-These tasks are differentiated at two levels and perfect for 4th and 5th grade students.
+These tasks are differentiated at two levels and are perfect for 4th and 5th-grade students.
 Check these fall math tasks out in my store by clicking here!